abertsch72/711-project-3/README.md

 # Reducing Hallucinations in Abstractive Summarization

 The original code is by Eliza Szczechla (GitHub handle `elsanns`) and was only modified slightly for our purpose.
-Her can be found as a Colab link - https://colab.research.google.com/github/elsanns/xai-nlp-notebooks/blob/master/fine_tune_bart_summarization_two_langs.ipynb
+Her code is available in this Colab notebook - https://colab.research.google.com/github/elsanns/xai-nlp-notebooks/blob/master/fine_tune_bart_summarization_two_langs.ipynb

 It is also available here - https://github.com/elsanns/xai-nlp-notebooks/blob/master/fine_tune_bart_summarization_two_langs.ipynb